makr-code/VCC-UDS3/README.md

 Contributions welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) first.

-**Government & Public Sector Partners:**
+**Government & public sector partners:**
 Organizations working in government or public administration are especially encouraged to contribute improvements back to the project.
-See our [Government Partnership Commons Clause](LICENSE) for details.
-Contributors are recognized in [CONTRIBUTORS.md](CONTRIBUTORS.md).
+See our [Government Partnership Commons Clause](LICENSE) for deta[...]

 ## 📄 License